octokit/plugin-rest-endpoint-methods.js/docs/actions/getGithubActionsDefaultWorkflowPermissionsOrganization.md

 as well as whether GitHub Actions can submit approving pull request reviews.
 For more information, see "[Setting the permissions of the GITHUB_TOKEN for your organization](https://docs.github.com/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization#setting-the-permissions-of-the-github_token-for-your-organization)."

-You must authenticate using an access token with the `admin:org` scope to use this endpoint.
-GitHub Apps must have the `administration` organization permission to use this API.
+OAuth tokens and personal access tokens (classic) need the `admin:org` scope to use this endpoint.

 ```js
 octokit.rest.actions.getGithubActionsDefaultWorkflowPermissionsOrganization({